mtracy-quantum/Everest/ITA/Errors.md

 > John Taske, at fifty-six the oldest member of our group, was an anesthesiologist from Brisbane who’d taken up climbing after retiring from the Australian army.

 ### The Facts
-According to **The Himalayan Database**, Taske's birthyear is recored as 1940.
+According to **The Himalayan Database**, Taske's birth year is recorded as 1940.
 According to Taske's CV, his birthday is May 7, 1940. (https://straskye.tripod.com/pages/documents/TaskeMilCV.pdf).
 This made him 55 on March 31 -- the day in which Krakauer is describing the ages of the various climbers.
 The statement that Taske was 56 at that time is inaccurate.